celiavelmar/conventional-pre-commits/README.md

 To define the script's options, we have to add a `-p` option to the script followed by the relative path of the configuration file from the root folder of our repository (where package.json is located).
 Configuration file path, if provided, **must** be the first argument of the script.
 For example, if we had a configuration file named 'config':

 `sh ./scripts/update_version.sh -p config ${HUSKY_GIT_PARAMS}`

+## Contributing

+Do you need more customization or feel like something is missing or could be made better?
+Open ar issue or a pull request!